 For example: ‘XYZ’ service typically takes three hours to complete.
 It is very labor intensive and consists of many unforeseen variables that can lengthen the time to service.
-By allocating more time for this service and creating a buffer before your team’s next service appointment ensures there is adequate time to deliver quality service and decreases the chances you will keep your next appointment waiting.
+Allocating more time for this service and creating a buffer before your team’s next service appointment ensures there is adequate time to deliver quality service and decreases the chances you will keep your next appointment waiting.

 Know Your Forecast

 Forecasting plays a crucial role in preparing for your workday.
 In fact, it is one of the most underutilized practices within residential and commercial service companies.
 Forecasting helps you project resource utilization days, weeks, and months in advance.
 You may be enticed to fill your schedule with every appointment possible.
 However, let’s not bite off more than we can chew.
-As jobs come in (and some get cancelled), it is important to continually revise and manage your forecast.
+As jobs come in (and some get canceled), it is important to continually revise and manage your forecast.
 Forecasted projections should not just consider the number of jobs accepted vs. the number of available employees to service these jobs.
-It takes into consideration the variables that may affect the workday, and if projected workload will prohibit your ability to deliver consistent quality to your customers.
+It takes into consideration the variables that may affect the workday, and if the projected workload will prohibit your ability to deliver consistent quality to your customers.

-For example: Team 2 will be running at 100% capacity next Wednesday.
+For example, Team 2 will be running at 100% capacity next Wednesday.
 If I offload one or two jobs to another team or defer those jobs to a different workday, their capacity will be closer to 85% which will allow some wiggle room and ensure we don’t miss any customer appointment windows.

 How WorkWave Service Can Help